GSA/notifications-api/docs/all.md

 - flake8 for code styling
 - isort for import styling
 - pytest for the test suite

-If you see an error about a missing test database, run `createdb test_notification_api`.

 On GitHub, in addition to these tests, we run:
 - bandit for code security